 The question today is: “What are you practicing failure in advance for?”
 It’s an easy trap to fall into.
 I have yet to meet a person with depression who has not also experienced anxiety.
 It is very real.
 It can be scary and debilitating.
 It can feel like a loss of control.

-So, now that you have asked this question of yourself, I invite you to acknowledge the answer by rewriting the story (Old and New Stories).
+So, now that you have asked this question of yourself, I invite you to acknowledge the answer by rewriting the story.
 If the advance failure you are planning could turn into success, what would it specifically look like, feel like, be like?